-Total of first loan to value of the property.
+Total of the first loan to the value of the property.

 An individual or corporation that legally owns a particular property without occupying it or actively managing it.
-The term absentee owner is intended to distinguish between property owners that are hands-on with their investment versus those who are largely hands off.
+This does not always mean the property is deemed vacant since the property owner could have tenants currently living on the premises.
+The term absentee owner is intended to distinguish between property owners that are hands-on with their investment versus those who are largely hands-off.

 An active status means the property is currently available for sale.

 “Active contingent” is a status provided to a property listing when the seller has accepted an offer from a buyer, given that certain circumstances are met before completing the sale.

 A method that requires extensive effort and time from the investor who is directly involved in the investment.
 An active investor will typically own and manage the property themself.

 An addendum is an additional document that can modify an original lease or purchase agreement.

 An adjustable-rate mortgage is a type of home loan with an interest rate that is subject to change over time based on the market.
 There is usually a lower interest rate, to begin with, compared to fixed-rate loans.

 After Repair Value (ARV) is an estimate of a property's value after it's repaired.
 This serves as a proxy for the market value of the price.
 The most common use of ARV is in house flipping, when an investor buys a distressed house, fixes it up, and sells it.
 Many investors follow the 70% Rule, which states the purchase price should be 70% (or less) than the total of the ARV, minus the cost of repairs.

 Amortization is a way to schedule mortgage payments in equal installments.
 The schedule is a fixed table that breaks down how each monthly payment contributes to the interest and principal for the loan's full term.